 Acculturating the entire ecosystem to the ecological benefits of circular economy practices is another major challenge.
 The operator has a role to play, alongside governments and agencies, in raising awareness among its suppliers, customers and employees.
 Even if practices are evolving - nearly a quarter of French people have already bought a second-hand smartphone 1 - much remains to be done to promote sober consumption of digital uses and support the transformation.

-Over 10 years ago, Orange launched a number of awareness-raising initiatives in this area: quizzes, games, a circular economy passport, a presentation of its "re" program in its stores, advice to its customers, indicators on the carbon impact of usage, "energy saving" settings for its services (box, TV), implementation of anti-waste gestures on a daily basis within the company, integration of sustainable environment engineers, etc.
+Over 10 years ago, Orange launched a number of awareness-raising initiatives in this area: quizzes, games, a circular economy passport, a presentation of its "re" program in its stores, advice to its customers, indicators on the carbon impact of mobile internet usage, "energy saving" settings for its services (box, TV), implementation of anti-waste gestures on a daily basis within the company, or at Sofrecom, integration of sustainable environment engineers, etc.

 At the peak of the pandemic, digital technology was proven to be a pillar for improving our daily lives and even a driver for decarbonization in certain activities.
 Its programmed growth is an opportunity for an operator concerned about its environmental footprint to commit to a new model of sustainable development.
 The circular economy is not just a set of constraints to limit the use of natural resources and preserve the planet.
 It is also a virtuous economic and social model: it optimizes costs while improving the quality of products ; it promotes the digital inclusion by facilitating digital access for all.